REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets: Introduction

 \section{Introduction}

-``Garbage in, garbage out" is a common sentiment when machine learning goes wrong, and unintended dataset bias is a well-known problem~\cite{Bolukbasi16}, with models not only perpetuating the biases~\cite{Buolamwini18}, but also amplifying them ~\cite{Zhao17, Wang19}.
-As datasets get larger, manual review to address these biases is becoming intractable.
-Going beyond merely pointing out dataset bias, we seek to gain a deeper understanding of image datasets and the perspective of the visual world it provides.
-We do so by building the Visual Bias Extraction (ViBE) tool, which takes as input a dataset and its annotations, and outputs a broad set of metrics indicating what is, and just as importantly, isn't represented.

-\smallsec{Dataset Bias} In 2011, Torralba and Efros~\cite{Torralba11} highlighted the fact that every dataset is a unique slice through the visual world, representing a particular distribution of visual data.
-Since then, researchers have noted the under-representation of object classes~\cite{imbalance, Ouyang16, Yang14, Salakhutdinov11, Buda17, Liu09}, object contexts~\cite{Devries19, Choi12, Rosenfeld18}, object sub-categories~\cite{Zhu14}, scenes~\cite{zhou2017places}, gender~\cite{Buolamwini18, Kay15}, gender contexts~\cite{Zhao17, Burns18}, skin tones~\cite{Buolamwini18, Wilson19}, geographic locations~\cite{Devries19, Shankar17}, cultures~\cite{Devries19} and many other factors in visual datasets.
-The downstream effects of these under-representations range from the more innocuous, like limited generalization of car classifiers~\cite{Torralba11}, to the more serious, like having deep societal implications in automated facial analysis~\cite{Buolamwini18}.
-Rather than pick a single definition, we adopt an inclusive notion of bias and seek to highlight ways in which the dataset builder can monitor and control the distribution of their data.
+Computer vision dataset bias is a well-known and much-studied problem. \textcite{Torralba11} highlighted the fact that every dataset is a unique slice through the visual world, representing a particular distribution of visual data.
+Since then, researchers have noted the under-representation of object classes~\cite{imbalance, Ouyang16, Yang14, Salakhutdinov11, Buda17, Liu09}, object contexts~\cite{Choi12, Rosenfeld18}, object sub-categories~\cite{Zhu14}, scenes~\cite{zhou2017places}, gender~\cite{Kay15}, gender contexts~\cite{Zhao17, Burns18}, skin tones~\cite{Buolamwini18, Wilson19}, geographic locations~\cite{Shankar17} and cultures~\cite{Devries19}.
+The downstream effects of these under-representations range from the more innocuous, like limited generalization of car classifiers~\cite{Torralba11}, to the much more serious, like having deep societal implications in automated facial analysis~\cite{Buolamwini18, Hill20}.
+Efforts such as Datasheets for Datasets~\cite{Gebru18} have played an important role in encouraging dataset transparency through articulating the intent of the dataset creators, summarizing the data collection processes, and warning downstream dataset users of potential biases in the data.
+However, this alone is not sufficient, as there is no algorithm to identify all biases hiding in the data, and manual review is not a feasible strategy given the scale of modern datasets.

-Proposed ways to deal with dataset bias include cross-dataset analysis~\cite{Torralba11}, standardized ways for dataset curators to provide insights through datasheets~\cite{Gebru18}, and having the machine learning community learn from data collection approaches of other disciplines~\cite{Jo20, Brown14}.
-Constructive solutions need to combine automated analysis with human judgement as automated methods cannot yet understand things like the historical context of a statistical imbalance in the dataset.
-Our work takes this approach by supplying a host of new metrics for analyzing a dataset along with actions that can be taken to mitigate these findings.
-The responsibility then lies with the user to select next steps to take.
-The tool will be open-source, lowering the resource and effort barrier to creating ethical datasets~\cite{Jo20}.